 The first tip to saving yourself a bit of cash is to be prepared to shop elsewhere.
 We all know supermarkets love to compete with one another and at times, prices on our family’s favourite products can rise and drop at different times.
 It isn’t just supermarkets that do this, either!
 When you’re aware of it, you’ll notice that many retail stores hike up or reduce their prices, depending on what their competitors are doing at the time.

 To make sure you’re getting your shopping for the best bargain prices, be open to comparing supermarket and retail stores as you go, to get the best deal you can.
-Websites such as My Supermarket help to make this a lot easier.
+Websites such as My Supermarket help to make this a lot easier and don’t forget to check out voucher codes before you buy online.

 Make sure to make the most out of card points supermarkets and cosmetic stores give you as it saves money in the long run, and you may even get some items free!